Rahul-Raviprasad/Machine-Learning/pandas/pandas.md

 is_long_movie = pd.Series(booleans)

-# now if we pass the above true/false value to the dataframe it uses it to filter out.
+# now if we pass the above true/false value to the DataFrame it uses it to filter out.
 # we do this with the simple bracket notations

-movies[is_long_movie] # this returns movies dataframe with only those movies with duration greater than 200 mins
+movies[is_long_movie] # this returns movies DataFrame with only those movies with duration greater than 200 mins

 # Approach 2
 is_long = movies.duration >= 200 # this returns entire series, eliminating the need for the for loop